szzsolesz08/ACTechWeb/server/seeders/README.md

 - Run `npm run seed:users` first, then `npm run seed:bookings`
 - Or use `npm run seed` to do both

-### "Duplicate key error"
+### "Foreign key constraint error"

-- Database already has data with same email/reference
+- Tables must be dropped in the correct order due to foreign key constraints
-- Clear the database first or use `npm run seed` which clears automatically
+- Use `npm run seed` which handles this automatically